 Child custody issues are involved in many family law cases.
 A court must address paternity, child custody, visitation, child support, and other child-related matters whenever parents file a court action.
 When parents are married, these issues are handled as part of a divorce, separation, or annulment.
 When parents are not and have never been married to each other, these issues are handled as part of a custody or paternity case.

-People often wonder how long the custody process will take.
+How long will my case take?
 There is no easy answer to that question since all cases are different.
 If you and the other parent can agree to most or all of terms, the case can be finished fairly quickly.
 If you and the other parent cannot agree on very many things, you may have to go to court several times before the final order can be granted.